Auction Homes & Real Estate- Boise & SW Idaho

 - More Money At Risk.
-Auctions typically require a large non-refundable deposit with no contingencies or "escape" clauses.
-In contrast, most normal purchases require only $1,000 earnest money, usually refundable if you find major hidden defects in the inspection or if financing falls through.
+Many auctions require a large non-refundable deposit with no contingencies (inspection & financing)), while most normal purchases require only $1,000 to 1% earnest money, usually refundable if you find major hidden defects or financing falls through.

 - Higher Risk For Buyers Getting Loans.
 The property must also qualify for your loan.
 If the appraisal comes in low or any repairs are required or you fail to qualify, you may lose your larger than normal deposit without the protection of a financing contingency.
 For this reason, as-is auctions are best-suited for cash buyers.

 - Highly Advertised.
 Don't expect to be the only one there.
 Most live real estate auctions are advertised months in advance.
 Many are listed in the MLS with a zero price, increasing exposure to buyers in all price ranges.